apache/flink-web/contributing/contribute-code.md

     - Testing strategies
     - Impact on Flink's build time
     - Dependencies and their licenses
+  - For bigger changes there is a subtask in the JIRA issue to have it verified by another contributor after it is implemented.

 If a change is identified as a large or controversial change in the discussion on Jira, it might require a [Flink Improvement Proposal (FLIP)](https://cwiki.apache.org/confluence/display/FLINK/Flink+Improvement+Proposals) or a discussion on the [dev mailing list]( {{ site.base }}/community.html#mailing-lists) to reach agreement and consensus.